Self-service options on

 How will the request be answered

-Requests for access to personal data will be answered within four weeks.
-Requests for access to health information and medical documents will be answered within seven working days.
-If it is not possible for SOS International to answer your request within those deadlines, SOS International will contact you.
+Requests for access to health information will be answered within 7 working days.
+If it is not possible for SOS International to answer your request within the deadline, SOS International will contact you.

 Give us your consent